GEORGE BEST DOCUMENTARY

 The Wedding Present : SOMETHING LEFT BEHIND

 A new feature documentary from KneejerkFilm, 'Something Left Behind', tells the story of The Wedding Present's much-heralded 1987 debut album, George Best.

 Directed by Andrew Jezard, the film explores the 30 year lifespan of a record that has come to define youth in the minds of so many for whom those days are long since past.

-Since he attended the George Best 20th Anniversary Tour in 2007, a documentary had been in the mind of the Sussex based director but it wasn't until 2017’s 30th Anniversary Tour and David Gedge’s announcement that George Best would not be performed live again after 2017 that he was finally inspired to make a film to tell the fascinating story.
+Since he attended The Wedding Present's George Best 20th Anniversary Tour in 2007, a documentary has been in the mind of the Sussex based director but it wasn't until 2017’s 30th Anniversary Tour and David Gedge’s announcement that George Best would not be performed live again after 2017, that he was finally inspired to make a film to tell the fascinating story.

 "George Best, with its everyday, extremely relatable lyrics about the breakdown of a relationship, is impossible to listen to without experiencing feelings of loss, regret or nostalgia.
 With the passing of time it seems to serve as a direct link to a part of you that has, maybe, gone but has certainly not been forgotten."
 [Andrew Jezard]

 More than just a 'making of' account, this documentary is crafted very much as a love story, with all the emotions and turmoil that that entails.